autoMD/can-hack-honda/Docs/B-CanMessages.md

 A   |  F8  |  11  |  11

 ## Control Unit ids
-These are the control unit ids for the Honda B-Can
+These are the control unit ids for the Honda B-Can.
 One of these is always present in the target Byte of the id

 Control Unit                    | ID